 “Right away, I was getting possible diagnosis.
 I would bring each suggestions I got to the doctor and asked him to check for all of them.”

-One Medical Detective suggested genetic testing, which struck a chord with her and she sought out a genetic doctor to conduct testing.
+One Medical Detective suggested genetic testing, which struck a chord with her and she sought out a genetic doctor to conduct the necessary testing.

-After two years her CrowdMed results were confirmed and she received her correct diagnosis: Spinocerebellar Ataxia.
+After two years, her CrowdMed results were proven correct with the confirmed diagnosis of Spinocerebellar Ataxia.

 Once she had her answer, it seemed the signs were there all along.